 About Me

-Welcome to my website!
 I am an Associate Professor of Philosophy at the Norwegian University of Science and Technology (NTNU).

 I completed a Joint Ph.D.
 Program in philosophy at the University of Oslo and The St Andrews and Stirling Graduate Programme in Philosophy (SASP), where I was affiliated with Arché (Philosophical research centre for Logic, Language, Metaphysics and Epistemology, St Andrews) and ConceptLab (Research centre on Conceptual Engineering, Oslo).
 I was supervised by Herman Cappelen (primary, Oslo), Joanna Pollock (co-supervisor, Oslo), Patrick Greenough (primary, St Andrews), Kevin Scharp (secondary, St Andrews).